ArshadChowdhury/Online-Shop/README.md

 ### Only when you add something to cart thn press purchase it'll thank you for your purchase.
 ### Nothing too fancy but good to see it's all working just fine.

-# here's a preview of the shop -
+# here's a preview screenshot of the shop -
 ![online_shop](https://user-images.githubusercontent.com/86738490/154107516-c55c8f9e-e29f-4029-b4a5-76ce2a0f42d2.png)